atomjump/loop/README.md

 If you wish to send SMS messages, we will keep track of messages sent, and charge independently based on usage, on a monthly basis.

-# To have more than one feedback forum on a single page
+# To have more than one messaging forum on a single page

 Add the following data tags, and enter your own names/ips:
 ```<a class="comment-open" data-uniquefeedbackid="my_different_forum_name" data-mymachineuser="10.12.13.14:2" href="javascript:">Open special forum</a>```